tapvirsingh/teatags/MD/Documentation/1.x/directory-structure.md

 This is where your views exists.
 All views other than the index.php must stay within the views directory.

+<p class = "ttag-dir">/TTagConfig</p>

+Contains directories and files in which the values can be changed to configure a project.

 **Root Files**

-<p class = "ttag-file">/TTagConfig.php</p>

-Loads all the TTag classes.
-Not to be touched.

 <p class = "ttag-file">/index.php</p>